suzuki-shunsuke/resume/resume.md

 ## Donuts (Web Application Engineer): 2015-04-01 ~ 2017-03-31

 I joined Donuts as a new graduate as a Web Application Engineer and developed our web services.
-I experienced a wide range of processes (design, development, testing, release) and technical areas (Frontend, Backend, Infrastructure).
+I experienced various processes (design, development, testing, release) and technical areas (Frontend, Backend, Infrastructure).

-### Techinical Stack
+### Technical Stack

 * Python, JavaScript
 * MySQL